boundedcontext/bounded-context-language-sample/dql-specification.md

 	rename environment 'release-0.8.12' to 'release-0.8.13';

-### Resetting an existing environment
+### Resetting an environment

 Sometimes you want to reset all of the command and event log data for an environment without affecting the current schema.
 This is particularly useful when running unit and acceptance test cases on your environment.
 You can do this by running the following statement:

 	reset environment 'release-0.8.13';

-### Using an environment
+### Reverting an environment

-You will be working mostly within a single environment at a time.
-To save time writing statements, you can include the _use_ statement at the beginning of a session so that it doesn't need to be included in any following statements.
+Sometimes you find a bug in your domain, and want to modify the schema so you can retest the case.
+It can take a few attempts to fix the bug.
+Reverting allows you to go back to the point of the last command you are satisfied has worked.
 You can do this by running the following statement:

-	use environment 'release-0.8.13';
+	revert environment 'release-0.8.13' to command 'b7b928f8-a86a-403d-9a54-e006352453e9';

 ### Dumping an environment